BioDT/bfm-data/README.md

 You can inspect the created Batches by using the `streamlit run batch_viewer.py --data_dir ./batches` that is located on the same folder as the previous scripts.

-To produce statistics from the Batches that can be used for downstream tasks (e.g. normalization), just run `python batch_stats.py batches/`
+To produce statistics from the Batches that can be used for downstream tasks (e.g. normalization), just run `python batch_stats.py --batch_dir batches --out batches_stats.json`

 ## Storage